kokolina1888/sr-list/sr-list/README.md

 User Token and Id are stored in the browser\`s local storage.
 This allows on page refresh user to stay logged in.

 ### Recipes Statistics
-/Info Page/
+**Info Page**

 The content on that page is static except for the numbers showing total recipes available in the App and the numbers of recipes for each category in The App.

 ### Latest Recipes
-/Home Page/
+**Home Page**

-Shows the last 9 recipes - latest recipes are first.
+Shows/gets from database the last 9 recipes - latest recipes are first.
 The rest of the content is static.

 ### Add to Shopping list
 For logged in users each recipe in the recipes list /Home and Recipes Page/ has a button **+** for adding the recipe to the **shopping list**.

-After a recipe is added to the shopping list, its products appear on the right in the Shopping list page.
-Recipe name is added to the left list on the Shopping list page.
+After a recipe has been added to the shopping list, its products appear on the right of the Shopping list page.
+Recipe name is added to list on the left side of the Shopping list page.
-If a recipe is added again to the Shopping list, its name does not appear again in the left list, but the products for the recipe are added again /their quantities/ to the product quantities on the right.
+If a recipe is added again to the Shopping list, its name does not appear again in the left list, but the products for the recipe are added again /their quantities/ to the product quantities in the product shopping list.

 If different recipes in the Shopping list require same products - the required quantities are **transformed to parent units** if needed and then summed up.
 Every unit is either a parent unit or has a parent unit and a transformation coefficient.

 ### Add to Favorites
 For logged in users each recipe in the recipes list /Home and Recipes Page/ has a button **heart sign** for adding the recipe to the **favorites list**.

-The above two Buttons are available for only **loggedin users** on recipe page also /page that shows information for a single recipe.
+**Note** The above two Buttons are available for only **loggedin users** on **recipe page** also /page that shows information for a single recipe.

-remove from shopping list
+## Remove from Shopping List
+**Shopping List Page**

 remove from favorites

 Number of Recipes in Shopping list /in navigation Shopping list button/ are updated each time the user adds/removes a recipes from the list